CharlesKellogg/launchpad/README.md

 - Clone this repository

 ## Configuration
-You will need to create a file at `~/.config/ck-launchpad/config.json` where `~` is replaced with a path to your home directory, if `~` is not an alias for it.
+You will need to create a file at `~/.config/ck-launchpad/config.json` where `~` is your home directory.
 This file should be structured as follows:
 ```json
 {